 I have often asked God why I have been stuck with with this incredibly difficult condition.
 As you might imagine, that that question doesn’t really get me anywhere.
 We live in a broken world, a fallen world.
 A world of sickness, of loss, and of evil.
 None of us have perfect bodies, nor will we, while we remain on earth.

 A better question for me to ask God is “how can my condition serve others?”
 So far, the answer I have gotten is— share your story.
 So here I am, sharing in a macro sense.
-Next month, when I meditate on Luke, I will be sharing more in a more detailed, micro, sense.
-Can you tell that I am the daughter of an economist?
+If you are interested in my troubles with anxiety in a more detailed, micro, sense, click here to read “Jesus Addresses Me, The Control Freak.”

 All this to say, Jesus experienced anticipatory fear and anguish in the garden of Gesthemane, and so he knows how excruciating anxiety can be.

 …remember the ultimate betrayal set off by a kiss on Jesus’ cheek:

 “And immediately, while he was still speaking, Judas came, one of the twelve, and with him a crowd with swords and clubs, from the chief priests and the scribes and the elders.
 Now the betrayer had given them a sign, saying, ‘The one I kiss is the man.
 Seize him and lead him away under guard.’
 And when he came, he went up to him at once and said, ‘Rabbi!’
 And he kissed him.
 And they laid hands on him and seized him”Mark 14.43-46

 …remember how Jesus was publicly mocked with scorn